The Revolution You Have Been Looking for in Cognitive Behavioral Therapy (CBT) is Here

 “Body work” with CBT takes advantage of the way the muscles of the body are controlled by the stapedius, an extensor that controls the extensor muscles, and by the tensor tympanum, a tensor that controls the tensor muscles (Tomatis).
 Feedback from the body’s muscles to the ears is beneficial, within the capacity of those ear muscles to sustain feedback.
 In a condition of ear weakness, such as chronic fatigue syndrome, feedback from the body’s muscles quickly overwhelms the ears’ muscles causing mental and generalized physical collapse.
 The same thing happens when the ear comes under assault from a chemical (drug) or by some other means.
 Mental illnesses are syndromes caused by ear dysfunction that affect most body systems.
-They can be cured by stimulating the appropriate ear or both ears with high-frequency music.
+They can be cured by stimulating the appropriate ear (or, sometimes, both ears) with high-frequency music.
 Thus, for example, illnesses such as asthma, eczema, irritable bowel syndrome, and immune dysfunction can disappear following music therapy while posture, muscle strength, balance, flexibility, endurance, and overall energy can improve dramatically.
 (A demonstration of the effect of music on gait in Parkinson’s disease is at: https://youtu.be/uDjQ7lKmH3s; a demonstration of the restoration of cerebral integration following stroke using Etanercept off-label is at: https://www.youtube.com/watch?v=-ZwCDT50PJI.
 Although Dr. Edward Tobinick does not use that terminology to describe his cures, my understanding of integration disorder and cures I have witnessed allow me to describe his cures in those terms.)
 Waking, sleeping, attentiveness, and other states of consciousness improve because they are directly controlled by the action or inaction of the stapedius muscle(s) that have become flexible and responsive to “willfulness,” i.e., the decision-making processes of the left-brain.
 We call that “self-control,” in which the “self” refers to the tendencies of the right-brain.
 (We must be careful, now, with some terminology because English was not developed with an understanding of how the ears control the brain and behavior.)

-Through my study of 107 people suffering SSRI withdrawal syndrome, I learned that most of the drugs used to treat mental illness or mood disorders—not just the ones Daniel used and stopped taking—produce symptoms of ear dysfunction.
+Through my study of 107 people suffering SSRI withdrawal syndrome, I learned that most of the drugs used to treat mental illness or mood disorders—not just the ones Daniel used and stopped taking—produce symptoms known to be associated with ear dysfunction.
 Thus, as for Daniel, music therapy is the appropriate treatment for drug withdrawal syndromes.
 The same explanation applies to most substance abuse: alcohol and harmful drugs affect the muscle of the ears (among other things); therefore, music therapy supports ear function in addiction withdrawal treatment, even if that treatment is another ototoxic drug.
 In other words, sound energy helps to support the ear muscles so that harmful drugs can be withdrawn, including the interim drugs that reduce cravings.
 Then, continued music therapy can restore normal tonus to those battered muscles.
 Daniel’s success in overcoming his former addictions is directly related to his use of appropriate music and his recidivism is directly related to harmful sound and drugs (in particular, cannabis, alcohol, hallucinogens, LSD, prescription drugs, and amphetamine).

 Many other drugs impact ear function, for example, prednisone, anesthetics, muscle relaxants, certain antibiotics, and anti-seizure medications.
 Toxic chemicals people come into contact with during warfare, through industrial and agricultural processes, and as a result of accidents also can harm the ears.
-The symptoms of PTSD are the symptoms of stapedius muscle damage.
+The symptoms of PTSD are consonant with the symptoms of stapedius muscle damage.
 However, a strong and flexible stapedius muscle also is more available to a left-brain that wants to suppress memory, which can be another form of PTSD.

 Psychologists and other counselors who use CBT should consider audiological examination as a primary diagnostic tool, which will involve learning how to analyze the audiogram from the standpoint of behavior.